 There’s lots of variation among Montessori schools in terms of specific policies and practices.
 While many of these schools provide an ideal learning environment for gifted students, some don’t.
 Below, we outline the main benefits and drawbacks of a Montessori education for gifted students.

-In some ways, Montessori schools are similar to other schooling options for gifted kids.
+In some ways, Montessori schools are similar to other schooling options for gifted children.
 If they’re willing and able to meet the learning needs of gifted kids, through special programs or adaptations, they can be a great fit.
 If they’re not able to do this, they’re unlikely to be a good fit.
 It’s thus very important to look at the specific policies and practices of any Montessori school, to see whether it’s able to meet the special learning needs of your gifted child.

 If you’re interested in learning more about Montessori education, check out our guide to Montessori schools.

 As we’ve discussed, gifted students tend to have advanced learning abilities that are subject-specific.
 Often, they are gifted in some subjects, while possessing average to below-average abilities in other subjects.
 It’s less common that a student is equally advanced across the board.
 This makes it important to find the right gifted program for your child, one tailored to their unique learning strengths and weaknesses.

 As a rule, students with very subject-specific giftedness are better off in a classroom that makes tailored adaptations for them.
 In this setting, students can have their studies accelerated, curriculum compacted, or studies enriched in a single subject.